LostAccount/atari-typein-preservation/README.md

 Welcome!
 This is a community project to preserve type-in programs from Atari 8-bit books and magazines.
 The goal is to make these programs runnable again and easy to access.

+## A quick note before you dive in

+Thanks for stopping by!
+This project is still in its early days.
+I recently came across two other sites that already host some Atari type-in content, and I’d like to bring that material together here before opening things up further.
+In the meantime, things may look a bit sparse.
+I really appreciate your patience while I prepare a more complete starting point.

 ## How it Works

-- Each program comes from a printed source like a magazine or book.
+1. Each program starts from a printed source such as a magazine or book.
-- Contributors can pick a program, type it in, test it in an emulator, and fix any errors.
+2. A contributor selects a program to work on.
+3. The program is typed in (or errors from an OCR version are corrected).
+4. The program is tested in an emulator or on a real Atari 8-bit computer.
-- Once a program works, it’s added to the repository along with a link in the table below.
+5. Once it runs correctly, the program is added to the repository along with a link in the table below.
-- We keep track of the original author whenever possible.

 ## Program Table